conda-forge/ostaphep-feedstock/README.md

 and more intuitive interface to ROOT and PyROOT and extending the existing functionality.
 Project started in 2009 from the private collections of python functions used in Kali - framework for calibration of LHCb electromagnetic calorimeter.
-A lot of functionality is picked from Bender project - python based physics analysis environment used in LHCb experiemnt.
+A lot of functionality is picked from Bender project - python based physics analysis environment used in LHCb experiment.
 Till Autumn 2016 the project was a part of LHCb software suit and with great success has been used for preparation of approximately 30 physics papers.
 A standalone, LHCb independent version, has appeared at start of 2017 Key features include: